htlcnn/AutoCADLookup/README.md

 Interactive Autocad BIM database exploration tool to view and navigate element properties and relationships.

+### Setup

+Open the SnoopAutoCADCSharp.sln on Visual Studio 2017.
+All references should be ready for AutoCAD 2022 default install path, otherwise go to project properties >> References, then click on Reference Paths and adjust.
+Build the project in Release, the DLL should be placed at same folder.
+Copy the entire .bundle folder to C:\Program Files\Autodesk\Autodesk\ApplicationPlugins folder and launch Autocad.

 ### Version

 The most up-to-date version provided <a href="[link](https://github.com/chuongmep/SnoopAutoCADCSharp/releases/)">here</a>  is for Autocad 2022.